WladimirSidorenko/DASA/README.rst

-Before using these corpora, we have processed all tweets of these datasets with the `text normalization pipeline`_ of Sidarenka et al., and parsed them using the `Mate Dependency Parser`_ of Bohnet et al.
+Before using these corpora, we have processed all tweets of these datasets with the `text normalization pipeline`_ of Sidarenka et al., and parsed them using the `Mate dependency parser`_ of Bohnet et al.
 Afterwards, we have converted the resulting CoNLL files into the TSV format using the scipt ``conll2tsv_``, and subsequently exported the resulting TSV into JSON with the help of the script ``tsv2json_``.
 In